CSR2017/Ed-Fi-AdminApp/packages/api/src/auth/authorization/README.md

 - Say there are six copies of the 10,000 IDs, five for Application privileges and one for `edorg:read`.
 That would be about 1.7 MB of memory.
 Not a disaster.
 - In conclusion, memory size doesn't seem like a major concern.

 Upon receipt of a request by a tenant whose cache is not already loaded, we need to load the cache.
 Once that load has started, we don't want to re-start it if another request for that tenant comes in before it's done.
 This necessitates statefulness.
 The current solution is to use an in-memory JavaScript cache which supports promises.
 This is significantly nicer to use than one which necessitates polling, but has the downside of not really supporting multi-instance deployments.
-So far we think that's not really a concern because each instance can just load its own cache, and given the fairly quick load time (<500ms for TX) and fairly quick expiration, there shouldn't be any real issues.
+So far we haven't scaled horizontally and haven't needed to address it.

+The least-performant part of the whole thing at the moment is the way in which the front end requests the user's cache in order to get the info needed for its own authorization logic.
+Each privilege is requested separately.
+This is a refactor waiting to happen but just hasn't made it to #1 on the JIRA board yet.
+Maybe the global privileges are one request and then each tenant&ndash;environment is another.

 ## User session cache